Name: Amanda Riester

 What do you like best about being vegan?

 I love the way my body has transformed.
-And I can feel comfortable I am doing everything in my power to NEVER contribute to animals suffering.
+And I can feel comfortable I am doing everything in my power to NEVER contribute to animal suffering.

 What do you like best about being fit?